-Two hundred forty-two adult participants (57% female; median age = 46 years) participated in a paid web-based survey.
+Two hundred and forty two adult participants (57% female; median age = 46 years) participated in a paid web-based survey.
 They were randomly assigned to review statements from either a pharmaceutical or software company that lost \$50 million developing a new product (drug or software program, respectively).
-The company was considering raising the price of a popular product to make up for the losses (see app.
-C).
+The company was considering raising the price of a popular product to make up for the losses (see appendix C).
 Participants were randomly presented a communal-sharing justification ("in order to continue their ground-breaking research and development of medicines that benefit everyone") or a market-pricing justification ("in order to continue record-breaking profits that benefit investors").
-Participants were then presented the statements: "This is a fair pricing strategy" and "I support the use of this pricing strategy," and responded on a 7-point scale from "strongly agree" to "strongly disagree."
+Participants were then presented the statements: "This is a fair pricing strategy" and "I support the use of this pricing strategy," and responded on a seven-point scale from, "Strongly Agree" to "Strongly Disagree."

-Responses were coded 1 through 7, where higher numbers indicated greater disagreement.
+Responses were coded one through seven, where higher numbers indicated greater disagreement.
 The measures were highly correlated (r = .90; p < .001), so we computed a composite variable of distress by averaging responses.
-Figure 4A shows the mean distress rating by relational justification and company type.
-The results show a main effect of industry where respondents were more distressed with raising drug prices than software prices $(F(1, 238) = 7.74, p < .001; \eta^2 =$.03).
-There was also a main effect of relational frame (F(1,238) = 5.5, p < .05; $\eta^2 = .02$), where respondents were more distressed with the market-pricing justification than with the communal-sharing justification.
-The main effects were qualified by a significant company by relational-frame interaction ($F(1, 238) = 5.4, p < .05; \eta^2 = .02$), showing that although communal-sharing justifications reduce consumer distress over price increases for drugs ($M{\rm MP} = 5.56$ vs. $M{CS} = 4.61$; t(121) = 3.2, p < .01; d = .58), the same pattern does not hold true for software ($M{\rm MP} = 4.53$ vs. $M{\rm CS} = 4.53$; NS).
+Panel A of Figure 4 shows the mean distress rating by relational justification and company type.
+The results show a main effect of industry where respondents were more distressed with raising drug prices than software prices, $(F(1,238) = 7.74, p < .001; \eta^2 = .03)$.
+There was also a main effect of relational frame, $(F(1,238) = 5.5, p < .05; \eta^2 = .02)$, where respondents were more distressed with the market-pricing justification than with the communal-sharing justification.
+The main effects were qualified by a significant company by relational-frame interaction, $(F(1,238) = 5.4, p < .05; \eta^2 = .02)$, showing that although communal-sharing justifications reduce consumer distress over price increases for drugs $(M{\rm MP} = 5.56 \text{ vs. } M{\rm CS} = 4.61; \text{ t}(121) = 3.2, p < .01; d = .58)$, the same pattern does not hold true for software $(M{\rm MP} = 4.53 \text{ vs. } M{\rm CS} = 4.53; n.s.)$.
 Regardless of how the price increase was justified for the software, participants experienced less distress.